Life and Light

 Finally, and if this doesn’t make you visit, nothing will – you can experience the Northern Lights!
 A limited number of visitors at a time can enter a very very dark space, and as their eyes slowly adjust, the sensation of dancing waves in the starry “sky” becomes increasingly prominent.
 The sudden sense of being surrounded by aurora borealis, while still being warm and cosy, is definitely a nice way to spice up your average weekend!

-Blog post by Bojana Nikolic
+Blog post and images by Bojana Nikolic